akshita-17/NookAway/README.md

 routes/ – Express route handlers for listings, reviews, and authentication

+controllers/ – Business logic for listings, reviews, and users

 views/ – EJS templates used to render dynamic frontend pages

 public/ – Static assets such as CSS, JavaScript, and images

-utils/ – Utility functions such as error handling and async wrappers
+utils/ – Utility functions for error handling and async wrappers

-init/ – Initial scripts used to seed or initialize the database
+init/ – Database initialization and seed scripts

-app.js – Main application file where Express server and routes are configured
+app.js – Main application file configuring Express server and routes

-middleware.js – Custom middleware for authentication and authorization
+middleware.js – Custom middleware for authentication, authorization, and validation

-schema.js – Joi validation schemas for request validation
+schema.js – Joi validation schemas

+cloudConfig.js – Cloudinary configuration for image uploads

+---

 ## Future Improvements

+- Booking and reservation system
+- Wishlist/favorites feature
-- Image upload for listings
+- Pagination for listings
-- Map integration for property locations
+- Advanced filters and sorting
-- Improved UI design
+- Improved responsive UI
-- Search and filter functionality
+- Docker support and CI/CD pipeline

-- Deployment on cloud platforms
+---

+## Status

+Project is actively being improved with new features and optimizations.